Why uninterrupted power supply is essential in pharmaceutical production

 Vetter was an early adopter of backup power systems.
 More than 20 years ago, we implemented our first dynamic UPS systems to protect our aseptic production sites.
 For other non-critical pharmaceutical sites, such as warehouses, Vetter uses backup generators.

 Today, Vetter has 11 dynamic UPS systems at three commercial production sites with seven 1400 kW systems and four 1600 kW systems.
 Each site has multiple active UPS systems operating simultaneously.
-We incorporate UPS systems into each building layout prior to site construction and has a dedicated technical department with an electrical engineering team that is responsible for and trained to maintain the UPS systems.
+We incorporate UPS systems into each building layout prior to site construction and have a dedicated technical department with an electrical engineering team that is responsible for and trained to maintain the UPS systems.
 Both, investment costs and operating costs are planned at an early stage.

 Power interruptions are usually beyond a company’s control.
 Vetter, for example, experienced 60 power fluctuations and interruptions at its production sites in 2023 alone.
 But in every case, the UPS systems activated and prevented any harmful disturbance.